bgossele/gemini/README.md

 A repository for my master's thesis on scaling up the genome sequencing pipeline by using NoSQL or NewSQL datastores.

 As a case study, I developed a version of `GEMINI`, a genome analysis tool, running on Apache Cassandra i.s.o.
 SQLite.
+This is a fork of version 0.1.11 of `GEMINI`.

 My thesis text (in Dutch), detailing design decisions, can be found here:

 [![PDF Status](https://www.sharelatex.com/github/repos/bgossele/zesis/builds/latest/badge.svg)](https://www.sharelatex.com/github/repos/bgossele/zesis/builds/latest/output.pdf)